-- Economic development: A good fiscal policy can be used by government to ensure rapid economic development. growth and development can be achieved through a well package fiscal policies by the government
+- Economic development: A good fiscal policy can be used by the government to ensure rapid economic development. growth and development can be achieved through a good package of fiscal policies by the government

 - Income redistribution: Government can use fiscal policies to ensure that the wealth of the country is equitably distributed.

-- Increased productivity: Productivity by workers can be increased if government can formulate good fiscal policy for the country.
+Increased productivity: Productivity by workers can be increased if the government can formulate good fiscal policy for the country.